PrettyMeng/Missing-Semester-CS/03Editors/Editors (Vim).md

 `i` means "inside", `a` means "around"

 - `ci(` change the contents inside the current pair of parentheses
-- `da'` delete a single-quoted string, including the single quotes
+- `da'` delete a single-quoted string, including the single quote